WatzTheLeaf/WatzTheLeaf/README.md

 ## `🇫🇷 Who am I`

-I'm a French student in IT and computing who enjoys developing all kinds of programs and software.
-I'm also interested in video game development and digital design.
+I'm a French student in IT and game development.
+I'm also interested in game design and digital arts.

 ## `🛠️ Technologies`

-Here you'll find some of the tools I've learned to use and work with, including programming languages, some Web frameworks, as well as some software I like.
+Here you'll find some of the tools I've learned to use and work with, including programming languages, some web frameworks, as well as some software I like.

 `>` **Programming languages**